 This website features the work of Karin Wach, a German-born artist, writer and psychoanalytic psychotherapist living and working in England.
 Her work is concerned with loss, memory and transformation.
 For example, in three major bodies of work it engages with the changes occurring along the Thames through the “transformation of snapshot into medium into painting”.
 Individual artworks and installations explore other media and concerns.

-Multiples of two photographs on sprayed MDF board
+Multiples of two photos on board

 framed under glass

 Established in 1983 Bermondsey Artists’ Group BAG is an artist-led initiative that supports Cafe Gallery Projects London and creates opportunities for artists who live, work or study in Southwark.
 This peer-led network is a rare longstanding grassroots collective, maintaining a democratic framework and consistent core values; to support local artists to show their work and develop their practice.

 The Shortwave Cafe is a large exhibition space at the former Peek Freans Factory.
 This factory is well-known for Damien Hirst’s early exhibitions (also the fantastic BAG exhibition Meme 2007) and will sadly in part be demolished by the end of the year.